StockNews.com Initiates Coverage on NortonLifeLock (NASDAQ:NLOK)

-StockNews.com assumed coverage on shares of NortonLifeLock (NASDAQ:NLOK – Free Report) in a research report report published on Wednesday morning.
-The brokerage issued a buy rating on the stock.
+StockNews.com started coverage on shares of NortonLifeLock (NASDAQ:NLOK – Free Report) in a report issued on Thursday.
+The firm issued a buy rating on the stock.

 About NortonLifeLock